- Electrical Safety FireFactors Flyer

 Electrical Fires Leading Cause of Fire Deaths

 From 2009-2013, Massachusetts fire departments reported 2,694 home fires caused by electrical problems.
 These fires caused 35 civilian deaths, one fire service death, 138 civilian injuries, 311 fire service injuries and an estimated dollar loss of $122.6 million.
 The average loss per fire was $45,503.
-Electrical fires were the leading cause of fire deaths in 2011 and they were tied for the second cause in 2012 and 2013.
+Electrical fires were the leading cause of fire deaths in 2011 and they were tied for the number two cause in both 2012 and 2013.
+For seniors (people over 65), electrical and cooking fires tied for the number one cause of fire deaths in 2013.

 Potential Warning Signs and Hazards